medusajs/medusa/docs/content/how-to/deploying-on-qovery.md

 #### Push changes to your repository

-To initialise your first build, simply commit and push your changes to your repository connected to Qovery.
+To initialise your first build Qovery, simply commit and push your changes.

 ```shell=
 git add .